yevhen/Streamstone/README.md

 ## Features

 + Fully ACID compliant
-+ Optimistic concurrency and idempotency support
++ Optimistic concurrency support
++ Duplicate event detection (based on identity)
 + Custom stream and event properties you can query on
 + Synchronous projections and snapshots
 + Friendly for multi-tenant designs